 Troy Murphy has slipped beneath the radar of most as he sits on the New Jersey bench, unable to crack Avery Johnson's rotation.

-Prior to that, Murphy had become a reliable three-point shooter (hitting 39.1 percent for his career) and a sturdy rebounder, though he is known as
+Prior to that, Murphy had become a reliable three-point shooter (hitting 39.1 percent for his career) and a sturdy rebounder, though he is known as a poor defender.

 At 6-11, he would be another power forward capable of stretching the defense.